Ekhorn/nolai-ollama/README.md

 Make sure your frameworks have a good and fast connection between them.
 You can use a good usb4 cable or network them together with a switch

+## Breaking change

+The RPC worker is now `llama-rpc-server` (from upstream llama.cpp) instead of the previous `ollama rpc` subcommand.
+Update your worker `docker-compose.yml` to set `entrypoint: ["/usr/lib/ollama/rocm_v7_2/llama-rpc-server"]` and replace the old `command: rpc --host ... --device ROCm0` with `command: ["--host", "0.0.0.0", "--port", "50053", "--cache"]`.
+See the example below.

 ## RPC docker compose
 ```
 services: